After Last Season: Release and reception

 The trailer for After Last Season was released in March 2009.
-Rumors circulated online Internet that the trailer was part of a viral marketing campaign by director Spike Jonze, in promotion of his then-upcoming film Where the Wild Things Are.
+Rumors circulated online that the trailer was part of a viral marketing campaign by director Spike Jonze, in promotion of his then-upcoming film Where the Wild Things Are.
 Several websites questioned whether director Mark Region was a real person.
 Lindsay Robertson of Stereogum wrote that the trailer "seems like it could only have been made in a parallel universe that irony forgot.
 Or written and directed by a small child."

 The film premiered on June 5, 2009, receiving a limited release in Lancaster, California; Austin, Texas; North Aurora, Illinois; and Rochester, New York.
 Among the audience members who attended these screenings, a viewer in Rochester called the film "amazingly bad".
 Another in Austin characterized it as "a total mindfuck.
 It can really only be described as a lesson in self control because at first, I wanted to leave, then I wanted to scream at the movie, then it became funny, and then it reached that level where it crawls under your skin and agitates you with the questions that rise from having been witness to it."

 Film critic Scott Von Doviak wrote that the film is "intensely boring, thoroughly disorienting and so technically incompetent it achieves several deeply unnerving effects entirely by accident."
 C. Robert Cargill, writing for Ain't It Cool News, referred to the film as not only the worst movie of 2009, but the "worst theatrically distributed film of the modern era."
+Writing for Collider, Jeremy Urquhart included the film on his list of the worst films ever made, stating that it is "Lynchian, or maybe it’s more accidentally Lynchian."